asadsarwar261/Life-Skill/listening-and-assertive-communication.md

 ### Q5: When do you switch to Passive communication style in your day to day life?

 - When I feel uneasy or not well.
 - When speaking to someone very authoritative, or dominant
 - when conversation is too boring.
 - If I have some other important work to meet deadline, to quickly end the conversation.

 ### Q6: When do you switch into Aggressive communication styles in your day to day life?

 - When conversation is offending.
 - If I am being irritated or troubled, and not stopping even after saying not to.
 - when someone forces me to do something, despite declining repeatedly.
 - When somone tries to be aggressive, and not listen in peaceful way repeatedly.
 - If someone tries to harass.

+### Q7: When do you switch into Passive Aggressive (sarcasm/gossiping/taunts/silent treatment and others) communication styles in your day to day life?

+- When i am with friends Only.
+- when one don't listen, depsite saying politely often.
+- When someone try to invade my privacy.

+### 8: How can you make your communication assertive?
+You can watch and analyse the videos, then think what would be a few steps you can apply in your own life?
+(Watch the videos first before answering this question.)

+- By trying to recognize and name the feelings that arise.
+- Recognize needs that I want to address to the person that I am conversing with.
+- By practicing them with people that I feel comfortable with.
+- By being aware of the body language.
+- Avoiding to be aggressive.
+- By clarifying what I know and what I need to know.